zalevsk1y/news-parser/README.md

 To parse several posts, select posts and press the Parse Selected button.
 Wait for the data to be saved,you`ll be notified by the message at the top of the screen.
 The icon at the bottom of the post allows you to go on to edit or publish a saved draft.Note that parsing selected post could be done only if you created parsing template!

+Watch this short video to learn HOW TO PARSE SEVERAL POSTS:

 [![Alt text](http://img.youtube.com/vi/1LttLG9n4t4/0.jpg)](https://www.youtube.com/watch?v=1LttLG9n4t4)

 ### Visual Constructor.